-Saving and investment strategy in 2019
+Saving and investment strategy

 Disclaimer, I am not a personal finance expert.
 If you’re a personal finance newbie just like myself, the SEC has a really good resource called introduction to investment for you to peruse.

 Because I’m not an expert I have to do a lot of reading on personal finance from various sources and this is the best strategy I am plotting myself and maybe you’ll also find it useful.